awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 1. Browse to the [AWS CodeDeploy console](https://console.aws.amazon.com/codesuite/codedeploy/deployments), make sure your region is selected in the upper right-hand corner dropdown, and then click on your **Deployment ID** to monitor your application deployment.
 At the bottom under **Deployment lifecycle events**, you will see a list of the EC2 instances belonging to your auto scaling group.
 To monitor the individual deployments to each of the instances, click on **View Events**.

+	>Note: The CodeDeploy console will not default to your current region.
+Please make sure to click on **Select a Region** in the upper right-hand corner and select your region in the dropdown.

 1. As the application is successfully deployed to the instances, they will pass their target group health checks and be marked as healthy in the target group status.
 Browse to the [Target Group console](https://console.aws.amazon.com/ec2/v2/home#TargetGroups:sort=targetGroupName), select your target group, and click on the **Targets** tab.

 1. Once one or more instances are marked with a status of healthy, browse to the [Load Balancer console](https://console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName), select your load balancer, and copy the **DNS name** (URL) of your load balancer (e.g. http://runningAmazonEC2WorkloadsAtScale-115077449.us-east-1.elb.amazonaws.com).